 In 2016, Richard was named Emerging Young Leader of the Year at the Westpac Rotorua Business Awards, while Osbornes won Best Service Provider, and the Customer Service Award.
 Richard’s goal is to ensure the business continues to evolve with the latest funeral practices – while still staying true to its core values of quality, sincerity and trust.
 Married to Larissa a school teacher, dad to two lovely ‘hurricanes’, and owner of too many fishing rods.

 Angela was born and raised in Rotorua, attending local schools before beginning her long career in community pharmacy.
-She spent several years in her 20’s living in the UK working a variety of jobs including caring for elderly, nannying and the traditional backpacker role of working in a London pub.
+She spent several years in her 20’s living in the UK working a variety of jobs including caring for elderly people in their own homes, nannying, and the traditional backpacker role of working in a London pub.
 After 4 years away, she and English husband Ian moved back to Rotorua where they enjoy the lakes and forests and being near Angela’s family.

-Now parents to two sets of twins, life is very busy and often chaotic, but lots of fun.
+As parents to two sets of twins, life is very busy but lots of fun.
 Angela and Ian love that they are bringing the family up in their favourite place.

 Angela has long had an interest in the funeral industry and is delighted to be part of the Osbornes team.
 At the heart of Angela making her career change, is the ability to support families and provide them with a warm and caring environment at a time of grief.